nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Error messages:**
 * `Index number given is out of range`: Given index is out of range.
-* `Invalid value in parameter INDEX_NO`: Parameter given is not a numerical value.
+* `Invalid value in parameter SCHEDULE_INDEX`: Parameter given is not a numerical value.
-* `Missing parameter INDEX_NO`: A numerical value is not provided when calling the command `delete-s`.
+* `Missing parameter SCHEDULE_INDEX`: A numerical value is not provided when calling the command `delete-s`.

 _More details coming soon ..._